ucsb-cs56-w18/LECTURE_02_06/README.md

 # Guest Lecture Dillon Kearns

+## Legacy Code Refactoring Exercise

-See the legacy refactoring exercise we did today executed by two experienced software craftsmen on youtube: [Practical Refactoring: how to clean code in many small steps](https://www.youtube.com/watch?v=aWiwDdx_rdo)
+See the legacy refactoring exercise we did today executed by two experienced software craftsmen on youtube: [Practical Refactoring: how to clean code in many small steps](https://www.youtube.com/watch?v=aWiwDdx_rdo).
+Also download the [code from the exercise](https://github.com/tonytvo/coderetreat/tree/c89ebf3e92fff5a95fdc80d37e3a4a66cf877931/refactoring/chartsmart) or check out [more legacy code refactoring exercises in Java and other languages](https://github.com/legacycoderocks/awesome-legacy-code).

 Experiences with bad code